 Unsurprisingly over the long-term, an orderly transition to achieve net zero by 2050 has the least negative impact on returns, arising from the risks associated around climate change.
+Early action on government policies and regulatory intervention to transition to net zero are projected to further benefit the Fund with regard to transition risk, based on current holdings.
 With regards to the Net zero, but with a financial crisis scenario, a financial crisis has dented overall potential returns, particularly over the short-term, highlighted here through the sentiment shock.